nlmixrdevelopment/RxODE/README.md

 install.packages("RxODE")
 ```

-To run RxODE, you need a working c compiler.
+To build models with RxODE, you need a working c compiler.
 To use parallel threaded
 solving in RxODE, this c compiler needs to support open-mp.

 You can check to see if R has working c compiler you can check with: